Merchant Marine Act of 1920: Support

 Jones Act supporters maintain that it is of strategic economic and wartime interest to the United States.
 The act, they say, protects the nation's sealift capability and its ability to produce commercial ships.
 In addition, the act is seen as a vital factor in maintaining a viable workforce of trained merchant mariners for commerce and national emergencies.
-Supporters also argue that allowing foreign-flagged ships to engage in commerce in domestic American sea lanes would undermine U.S. wage, tax, safety, and environmental standards.
+Supporters argue that allowing foreign-flagged ships to engage in commerce in domestic American sea lanes would undermine U.S. wage, tax, safety, and environmental standards.

-According to the Lexington Institute, the Jones Act is also vital to national security and plays a role in safeguarding America's borders.
+According to the Lexington Institute, the Jones Act is vital to national security and plays a role in safeguarding America's borders.
 The Lexington Institute wrote in a 2016 study that the Jones Act plays a role in strengthening U.S. border security and helping to prevent international terrorism.

 Criticism

 Protectionism

 Critics claim the Jones Act is protectionist, and point to a 2002 report by the United States International Trade Commission that estimated the savings for the U.S. economy that would result from repeal or amendment of the Jones Act.
 Critics contend that the Act results in higher costs for moving cargo between U.S. ports, particularly for Americans living in Hawaii, Alaska, Guam, and Puerto Rico.
+This includes more than doubling the shipping costs to Puerto Rico.
+The Jones Act negatively impacts the ability of Puerto Rico to acquire energy and acquire disaster relief services.
+It's estimated that Puerto Rico's power authority pays as much as 30% more for energy due to the ban on foreign-flagged ships.
+The Jones Act's detrimental impact during disasters is evident as it has been waived during Hurricanes Katrina, Sandy, and Harvey among others to accelerate the delivery of needed supplies.

 A 2019 OECD study estimated that the economic gains to the U.S. economy from repealing the Jones Act would range from $19 billion to $64 billion.